Our Marketing and SEO/SEM Story

 - Digital marketing can be categorized Search Engine Optimization (SEO) and Search Engine Marketing (SEM).

-- SEO is for organic search (non-paid) and driven by the ranking of your website and digital footprints of your company from various search engines.
+- SEO stands for "search engine optimization" and is for organic search (non-paid) and driven by the ranking of your website and digital footprints of your company from various search engines such as Google, Bing, and Duck Duck Go.
+The better visibility your pages have in search results, the more likely you are to garner attention and attract prospective and existing customers to your business.

-- SEM is for paid ads.
+- SEM stands for "search engine marketing" and is for paid ads.
+SEM may incorporate search engine optimization (SEO), which adjusts or rewrites website content and site architecture to achieve a higher ranking in search engine results pages to enhance pay per click (PPC) listings.
 The effectiveness of your ads has many contributing factors such as bidding cost, keyword quality, landing page experience, SEO quality, Campaign setup, …etc. Just increasing the bidding cost is not the most cost-effective way especially for small business.

 - Must deep dive into analytics from multiple angles.
 Just looking at auto-generated report from Google/Bing analytics is pointless.